 The Contractor shall provide mounting kits for the pole mounted access points.

 Access points to be vertically mounted on vertical poles with shaft diameters ranging from 2 to 6 inches shall be equipped with Cisco #AIR-ACCPMK1570-1 pole mount kits.
-Kit consists of a one-piece pole mount bracket and (2) adjustable steel band straps.
+Kit consists of a one-piece pole mount bracket and 2 adjustable steel band straps.

 Access points to be vertically mounted on vertical poles with shaft diameters ranging from 6 to 16 inches shall be equipped with Cisco #AIR-ACCPMK1570-2 pole mount kits.
-Kit consists of a one-piece pole mount bracket, a pivot bracket, (2) strap brackets and (2) adjustable steel band straps.
+Kit consists of a one-piece pole mount bracket, a pivot bracket, 2 strap brackets and 2 adjustable steel band straps.

 Access points to be vertically mounted on horizontal tube supports (canopy structures, etc.) with shaft diameters ranging from 2 to 16 inches shall be equipped with Cisco #AIR-ACCPMK1570-2 pole mount kits.
-Kit consists of a one-piece pole mount bracket, a pivot bracket, (2) strap brackets and (2) adjustable steel band straps.
+Kit consists of a one-piece pole mount bracket, a pivot bracket, 2 strap brackets and 2 adjustable steel band straps.

 The mounting bracket, mounting surface, attaching screws and anchors shall be provided to support a 50 lb. static weight.